-Please note that fees will be waived during 2022 – meaning your three-year designation is completely free if you complete it this year!
-When these fees come into effect in 2023, fee waivers will be made available to organizations that are unable to pay but would still like to earn designation as a Sustainable Pittsburgh Workplace.
+Fee waivers can be made available to businesses and organizations that are unable to pay but would still like to earn designation as a Sustainable Pittsburgh Workplace.
+Contact email@example.com or 412-258-6642 to request a waiver.
 Please don’t let cost be a barrier to participating!
-Please contact us as email@example.com or 412-258-6642 for questions and assistance.

 How can I get started on earning Sustainable Pittsburgh Workplace Designation for my organization?

 The Sustainable Pittsburgh Workplace program is accessible via a custom online portal where you can view the questions included in the program, provide answers to them, upload supporting documentation, respond to feedback from Sustainable Pittsburgh staff, and access reports that summarize your progress.
 Visit this link to create an account.

 For more information, you can view this short tutorial: How to use Sustainable Pittsburgh’s Performance Program Platform – YouTube